Peleus/frontend-nanodegree-arcade-game/README.md

-# Prototype Canvis Arcade Game
+# Prototype Canvas Arcade Game

 ## About